cdapio/hydrator-plugins/core-plugins/docs/Table-realtimesink.md

         }
     }

-The example writes to a Table named 'users'.
-It takes records with the following schema as input:
+It takes records with this schema as input:

     +======================================+
     | field name     | type                |